timescale/docs/cloud/account-management.md

 You can manage billing for your Timescale Cloud account by navigating to the `Billing` details section in your Cloud console.
-From here, you can see your monthly usage, past payments you have made, the estimated cost of your next invoice, and your current payment method.
+From here, you can see your monthly usage, past payments you have made, the estimated cost of your next payment confirmation, and your current payment method.

 ## About Timescale Cloud billing
-Timescale Cloud invoices are issued on the first day of every month, and cover usage of your Timescale Cloud services for the entire calendar month.
-By default, your invoice is sent to the email address you registered your account with.
+Timescale Cloud payment confirmations are issued on the first day of every month, and cover usage of your Timescale Cloud services for the entire calendar month.
+By default, your payment confirmation is sent to the email address you registered your account with.
 If you want to set a different billing email address, you can do so on the `Billing` details page, see instructions in this section.

-The billing email you receive at the end of each calendar month includes a PDF copy of your invoice for your own records.
+The billing email you receive at the end of each calendar month includes a PDF copy of your payment confirmation for your own records.
 The PDF includes information on the services you have used through the month, broken down into storage, compute, and VPC hourly consumption.

-You can see previously issued invoices on the `Billing` details page, in the `Past Payments` section.
-If a payment could not be processed, invoices in this section display an error asking you to review the payment method.
+You can see previously issued payment confirmations on the `Billing` details page, in the `Past Payments` section.
+If a payment could not be processed, payment confirmations in this section display an error asking you to review the payment method.

 When you open a new Timescale Cloud account, the first thirty days is free for you to use.
-During the trial, an invoice is issued on the last day of the calendar month for the value of the services you have used, with a discount applied to bring the invoice total to $0.00.
-If the entirety of your consumption for the month was within the trial, you do not receive an emailed invoice, but the invoice is available to download in the `Past Payments` section.
+During the trial, a payment confirmation is issued on the last day of the calendar month for the value of the services you have used, with a discount applied to bring the payment confirmation total to $0.00.
+If the entirety of your consumption for the month was within the trial, you do not receive an emailed payment confirmation, but the payment confirmation is available to download in the `Past Payments` section.

 ## Add or change payment methods
 If you haven't yet added a payment method, you can add one in this section.
 You